+ JUMP TO RECIPE

 1. Melt the butter in a pan, add the mushrooms.
 Season with salt and pepper, garlic and half the parsley, cover and cook on medium heat for ten minutes.

 2. Pour in the cream and turn up the heat a little so it starts bubbling energetically.

-3. Cook for further five minutes, turn the heat down, check the seasoning and add the rest of the parsley.
-Stir in and serve – quite nice in individual cups or ramekins perched on a side of the plate.
+3. Cook for further five minutes, turn the heat down, check the seasoning and stir in almost all of the remaining parsley, saving a pinch for garnish.